-Dr. Jason Petkevis is a Chester Springs restorative dentist, specializing in the treatment of TMJ disorders.
+Dr. Jason Petkevis is a restorative dentist in Chester Springs.
+He specializes in providing restorative treatment for TMJ disorders, and many other advanced conditions.
 Few clinicians are trained to properly identify, diagnose and treat TMD.
 Dr. Petkevis has devoted a significant portion of his post-graduate training towards bite problems and TMJ related issues.

 About TMJ Disorders